A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Related work and motivation

-We introduce conditional message passing neural networks as a strict generalization of NBFNets~\cite{nbfnet} and related models such as NeuralLP~\cite{NeuralLP}, or DRUM~\cite{DRUM}, and theoretically study their properties in relation to local variants of relational Weisfeiler-Leman algorithms.
+In this paper, we argue that the key insight behind architectures such as NBFNets is in locally computing \emph{pairwise representations through conditioning} on a source node, and this has roots in earlier works, such as ID-GNNs~\cite{YouGYL21}.
+To formally study this, we introduce conditional message passing neural networks as a strict generalization of NBFNets~\cite{nbfnet} and related models such as NeuralLP~\cite{NeuralLP}, or DRUM~\cite{DRUM}.
+Through this abstraction, we theoretically study the properties of a large class of models in relation to local variants of relational Weisfeiler-Leman algorithms.
 Broadly, our study can be seen as the relational counterpart of the expressiveness studies conducted for GNNs~\cite{Keyulu18, MorrisAAAI19,BarceloKM0RS20}, particularly related to higher-order GNNs~\cite{MorrisAAAI19}, which align with higher-order dimensional variants of the WL test.
-Our characterization relies on \emph{local} versions of higher-order WL tests, which is studied~\cite{MorrisRM-NeurIPS20}, albeit not in a relational context.
-Our work can be seen as a continuation and generalization of the results given for relational message passing neural networks~\cite{wl-relational} to a broader class of models.
+Our characterization relies on \emph{local} versions of higher-order WL tests \cite{MorrisRM-NeurIPS20}, albeit not in a relational context.
+This can be seen as a continuation and generalization of the results given for relational message passing neural networks~\cite{wl-relational} to a broader class of models.